Skip to content

 New Archival Objects can be added to a Resource as either a "child" or a "sibling," which will be used to determine its position in the intellectual arrangement relative to the currently selected Resource or Archival Object.

-• A "child" Archival Object will be added one level below the currently selected record
+• A "child" Archival Object will be added one level below the currently selected object

 • Note: All top-level Archival Objects in the arrangement (e.g., part or Series) are "children" of the Resource record

-• A "sibling" Archival Object will be added at the same level as the currently selected record
+• A "sibling" Archival Object will be added at the same level as the currently selected object

 If the existing record is a Resource, only the "Add Child" button will be available: